cayleygraph/cayley/docs/Contributing.md

 # build the binary
 go build ./cmd/cayley

+# try the generated binary
+./cayley help
 ```

-Then `cd` to the directory and give it a quick test with:
+Give it a quick test with:

 ```
 ./cayley repl -i data/testdata.nq
 ```